First Time User? Enroll now.

 Carefully follow your doctor's instructions about where to deliver the sample.
 You may be instructed to take the sample to the doctor's office or to a laboratory.
 Deliver the sample soon after you obtain it.
 You may be instructed to refrigerate the sample if you are not able to deliver it immediately.

 During bronchoscopy, a thin, lighted instrument (bronchoscope) is inserted through the nose or mouth into the throat and then into the airways leading to the lungs.
-To learn more about how the procedure is done, see the topic Bronchoscopy.

 If you have discomfort when taking a deep breath or coughing, getting a sputum sample may be uncomfortable.